-- 2. Adaptive Reuse.
-For adaptive reuse or redevelopment of residential structures, the following guidelines shall apply in the LC zone: - (a) Site Organization - (i) Locate all parking at the side or rear of the building.
-No parking is allowed in front of buildings.
-Parking areas or driveways should allow cars to turn around, so that vehicles do not need to back out on to Route 9W. - (ii) The front yard setback shall be maintained as a landscaped area. - (b) Vehicular Circulation - (i) Driveways should resemble residential driveways in design and construction and should be no greater than 14' wide.
-Each lot should have no more than one driveway.
-The use of shared driveways is encouraged. - (c) Signage, Lighting, and Utilities - (i) No internally illuminated signs are allowed.
-The use of metal, stone, wood or wood-appearance signs is encouraged. - (ii) Light fixtures should be residential scale.
-Pole height is to be no higher than 12'.
-At a minimum, "semi-cutoff" fixtures must be used.
-One light is permitted at the driveway, and the minimum number of fixtures necessary to promote safety should be used at parking areas and building entrances. - (5) Architectural Guidelines. - a.
+(d) Buffers for loading areas/trash storage/utilities shall be provided which create sufficient visual screening and complement the overall architecture.
+Similar/complementary materials as those used for the building façade, vegetation, or a combination of both should be used.

+(5) Architectural Guidelines.

+- a.
 Purpose.
 Unlike the site guidelines, which are very specific, these architectural guidelines do not dictate precise styles, materials, or design choices for buildings in New Baltimore.
 Rather, the following discussions are intended to be a starting point to assist architects and developers beginning the design process.
 Specific architectural goals and guidelines have been prepared for each zone. - b.
-Commercial and Service Commercial Zone: - 1.
-General.
+Commercial and Service Commercial Zone: - General.
 Create high-quality commercial structures which relate to and enhance the landscape, rather than detracting from it.
 Larger buildings should have a distinctive style and interesting facades, and smaller buildings should provide a visual transition between rural residential forms and the more commercial uses.
 Reliance on pre-fabricated or predetermined building forms, materials, and colors is discouraged.